Institute for Chemical Research (ICR), Kyoto University

 4. Project Selection Procedure and Notification of Adoption

-A jury established in the ICR will initially screen all applications.
-The governing council of the ICR will make the final decision.
+A jury established in ICR will initially screen all applications.
+The governing council of ICR will make the final decision.
 The evaluation is comprehensive; it considers not only the proposal itself, but also the budget allocation and the length of intended use of the ICR facilities, equipment, and resources.
-Although the offer is tentative, the applicant (principal investigator) will be notified of the results in March 2019.
+Although the offer is tentative, the applicant (principal investigator) will be notified of the results in March 2020.

 5. Conducting Projects and Reporting Research Outcomes